 Edinburgh's Christmas Market

-16 November 2019 – 4 January 2020: Pick up traditional Scottish produce, enjoy a hot cup of mulled wine and browse for Christmas gifts in Edinburgh’s traditional Christmas Market.
+19 November 2022 – 3 January 2023: Pick up traditional Scottish produce, enjoy a hot cup of mulled wine and browse for Christmas gifts in Edinburgh’s traditional Christmas Market.
 It’s nestled in Princes Street Gardens, sandwiched between Edinburgh’s shopping high street and some of the city’s top attractions – the Royal Mile, Edinburgh Castle and the Scott Memorial, so you’ll be very much in the heart of things as you shop for Christmas treats.
-Discover more here.

 Christmas trees and carols in Trafalgar Square